A Message from IOM’s Founder

 One of the often-overlooked impacts that so much shipping has on our environment is the disruption of natural habitats for wildlife.
 I recently saw a video of a whale (tagged for scientific tracking) trying to feed in its traditional habitat, but being completely disrupted or prevented from doing so by the congested and chronic shipping occurring in the same area.

-While we normally pay attention when there is an accident or a spill, the truth is the day-to-day process of shipping can affect our environment in negative ways.
+While we normally pay attention when there is an ecological accident or something like an oil spill, the truth is the day-to-day process of shipping can also affect our environment in negative ways.
 It has a direct (often negative) impact on the natural behaviors of wildlife.

 Local Printing Helps the Planet